 Warnings and reminders are the theme for today’s article, as I share my own little escapade with trouble.

-A week before my trip to Greece, I got a brand-new smartphone and since it was almost the latest and greatest, it was pretty pricey.
+A week before my trip to Greece a few years ago, I got a brand new smartphone and since it was almost the latest and greatest, it was pretty pricey.
 I was a bit paranoid with this new phone as I traveled, so I tried to keep it tucked away.
 The first morning that I was in Athens, I did a little sightseeing before I met my guide for my food tour.
 I got a bit lost and didn’t pull out my phone for directions as I was concerned about flashing this new phone in public.
 I made it to my food tour and after a few other stops, we went to a place which serves souvlaki, which is classic Athens street food of meat wrapped in pita.
 The stand we stopped at was very crowded, so my guide got in line while I held a table.

 So this was a classic ploy and one you really need to be aware of when you travel, particularly in popular tourist locations around the world.
 Most of the tactics used by thieves are based on some type of distraction.
 They are very skilled in sleight-of-hand and stealing items without being detected.
 It’s imperative to have an awareness, but even more to practice some basic tips to protect yourself from ever being a target.